 Around the same time, I learned that there was a rise of robo-advisors in the United States like Wealthfront and Betterment.
 They are commonly recommended by many writers whom I’m following.
 This got me searching around for the same thing in Malaysia, and that’s how I found out about StashAway early 2018.

-When I first stumbled across StashAway, they weren’t open to Malaysians
+When I first stumbled across StashAway, they weren’t open to Malaysians yet, but encouraged us to join their waitlist.

 I didn’t keep much hope for them to open anytime soon, so I went ahead to structure my investment portfolio based on the only ETFs available in Malaysia.
 The more I drafted out my investment plan, the more limitations I found as a Malaysian to invest in the market using the passive investing methodology.